denzilribeiro/sqlunattended1/README.md

 # SQL Server on Linux Unattended install

 For SQL Server on Linux, there are several capabilities that are useful in unattended install scenarios:
-•	You can specify environment variables prior to the install that are picked up by the install process, to enable customization of SQL Server settings such as TCP port, Data/Log directories, etc.
-•	You can pass command line options to Setup.
-•	You can create a script that installs SQL Server and then customizes parameters post-install with the mssql-conf utility.

 Here is a sample script that would further ease the unattended install process, and would allow you to:
-•	Have one script across multiple distributions
+      •Have one script across multiple distributions

-•	Choose the components installed (SQL Server, SQL Agent, SQL FTS, SQL HA)
+      •Choose the components installed (SQL Server, SQL Agent, SQL FTS, SQL HA)

-•	Configure common install parameters via a config file
+      •Configure common install parameters via a config file

-•	Set up some SQL Server on Linux best practices we have documented such as tempdb configuration and processor affinity, which are not part of the core install
+      •Set up some SQL Server on Linux best practices we have documented such as tempdb configuration and processor affinity, which are not part of the core install

-•	Enable you to specify a custom post-install .sql file to run once SQL Server is installed
+      •Enable you to specify a custom post-install .sql file to run once SQL Server is installed

+Steps to run the script:

 1. Download the script:
       git clone https://github.com/denzilribeiro/sqlunattended.git